-• Copy the provided job token and use it in the Fortify ScanCentral SAST command-line interface to check the status and retrieve the analysis results (see the Micro Focus Fortify ScanCentral SAST Installation, Configuration, and Usage Guide).
-You can then open the analysis results in Eclipse (see "Opening an Audit Project" on page 104).
+• Copy the provided job token and use it in the Fortify ScanCentral SAST command-line interface to check the status and retrieve the analysis results (see the Micro Focus Fortify ScanCentral SAST

+Installation, Configuration, and Usage Guide).
+You can then open the analysis results in Eclipse (see "Opening an Audit Project" on page 106).

 Tip: If you need to retrieve the job token, you can find it in the Fortify ScanCentral SAST log file.
-The default log file locations are listed in "Locating Log Files" on page 124.
+The default log file locations are listed in "Locating Log Files" on page 129.

-If you uploaded the analysis results to Fortify Software Security Center, you can check the status of the job (and view the results) on the Fortify Software Security Center server.
-After the scan is complete, you can open the results in Eclipse (see "Using the Eclipse Remediation Plugin" on page 125).
+• If you uploaded the analysis results to Fortify Software Security Center, you can check the status of the job (and view the results) on the Fortify Software Security Center server.
+After the scan is complete, you can open the results in Eclipse using the Fortify Remediation Plugin for Eclipse.